by Judy Kim

 Carefully turn dough out onto a very lightly floured work surface and remove the blade.
 Try to use no more than 1 tablespoon bench flour as flour can make the dough tough.
 Working on marble or granite countertop will help keep the dough cool.
 Note, the dough is slightly wet and more elastic than typical recipes.
 It's not necessary to knead the dough, just enough to pull it together with a few turns at the most.

 Divide dough in half.
 Wrap each half in plastic wrap and shape the dough into a round or rectangle.
 I find the dough will stay cooler if I shape it after wrapping and it reduces the need for additional bench flour.
 If you are using a round pie dish, shape dough into a flattened disk or rectangle if you are making a galette or lattice strips; this will help eliminate wastage.
-Refrigerate for minimum of 30 minutes.
+Refrigerate for minimum of 2 hours, preferably overnight.

 You can freeze the dough up to 3 months, just wrap well.
 If you have left over scraps I cut them into manageable pieces and wrap them in parchment paper and stack the pieces.
 The parchment will prevent them from sticking.
 Wrap in plastic wrap tightly and freeze to use for cut outs on a future pie.

 **For decorative pie tips, read the notes written on my Vodka Pie Crust recipe.